Secure Remote Access

 $ ssh salish "find /results/forcing/atmospheric/GEM2.5/GRIB/20200909/12 -type f | wc -l"

-you can tell it to output debugging messages its progress by using the -v
+If you have trouble with ssh not making a connection, you can tell it to output debugging messages its progress by using the -v option; e.g.

-$ ssh -v graham
+$ ssh -v salish

 Please see ssh --help, man ssh, ask on the SalishSeaCast #general Slack channel, or Google for more information about how to use ssh.